-4. Shelter Your Head
+5. Shelter Your Head

 Protect your head from direct sunlight – at all costs.

-5. Avoid Cold Shower
+6. Avoid Cold Shower

 I know how unappealing that sounds.
 But science says otherwise.
-Cold shower won’t keep you cool in hot weather.
+A cold shower won’t keep you cool in hot weather.

 Taking a cold shower may cool you down for a short period of time because of the way the skin reacts to the immediate temperature change.
 However, cold water on your skin immediately reduces blood flow.

-This reaction essentially tricks your outer layer of skin into thinking our core temperature is cooler.
+This reaction essentially tricks your outer layer of skin into thinking your core temperature is cooler.
 In actuality, our bodies just keep more heat inside in an effort to balance core temperature – unintentionally increasing our bodies’ overall temperatures.

-It is also essential to wear sunscreen when you’re indoors.
+BUT, it is also essential to wear sunscreen when you’re indoors.
 Don’t reserve your sunscreen only for sunny days.
 Even though you are not exposed to direct sunlight, you are still exposed to UVA rays (which are not absorbed by normal glass windows).
 As explained in this article by Science Becomes Her,

 …. if you are indoors you are still exposed to harmful UVA rays if there are windows nearby.
 This is particularly evident from studies that have looked at facial aging asymmetry in individuals whose jobs or activities expose them to sunlight through a nearby window (e.g. having their office desk next to a window) .